Nursing Home Abuse Lawyer in Grand Junction

 Why Choose The Wilhite Law Firm?

 At The Wilhite Law Firm, we understand the heartbreak and anger you feel when you discover the abuse your loved one is suffering in a nursing home.
-More than that, we know the trauma your loved one has faced while they were defenseless.
+More than that, our law firm knows the trauma your loved one has faced while they were defenseless.
 That’s why our Grand Junction nursing home abuse lawyers are dedicated to helping families find answers and get justice.
 We offer:

 • Focused Experience: We’ve handled elder abuse and nursing home injury claims in Grand Junction and elsewhere in Colorado since 1977.

 • Compassionate approach: We’ll treat your case with care, urgency, and respect.
-We listen to our clients to learn the full effects of the abuse on the family.
+Our team of lawyers will listen to our clients to learn the full effects of the abuse on the family.

 • Aggressive approach: We will fight for full and fair elder abuse compensation.
 If no appropriate settlement can be reached, we’ll be prepared to take your case to trial.